terikon/cordova-plugin-photo-library/README.md

 - Include album name in libraryItem.
 - Enable filter option for getLibrary, that will select specific album.
 - Provide cancellation mechanism for long-running operations, like getLibrary.
+- Pre-fetching data to file-based cache on app start can improve responsiveness dramatically.
+Just this caching should occur as low-priority thread.
+Cache can be updated by system photo libraries events.

 # References